-Members spent last Wednesday looking at the video functions of their DSLR and compact cameras with a view to being able to record either sections of video to add into slideshows or to record short videos for friends and family.
+Members spent an evening looking at the video functions of their DSLR and compact cameras with a view to being able to record either sections of video to add into slideshows or to record short videos for friends and family.

 With audio being a key factor in any video a section of the night was spent looking at this as well.
 As we are not professional videographers we looked at the on board mic of a Canon DSLR and the use of a shotgun mic on a 5D Mk III.
 The video below is a little comparison of the two pieces of footage.